ramkrishnan6/kaksha-web/README.md

 ### Report

 -   Shows the report of all the classes with user logs
+-   List of components used inside Report:
+    -   ClassLog

 ### ClassLog

 -   Shows the log of a class, like start date, end date and current status
+-   List of components used inside ClassLog:
+    -   ClassUserLog

 ### ClassUserLog

 -   Shows the logs of all the users of the class in which it is rendered.
 -   Logs include - in, out, user's name and time

+### GenerateClass

+-   Responsible for generating a class link as per teacher's custom input
+-   Also gives an option to generate a random class name

+### NotFound

+-   Shows a simple 404 page not found

 ---